 Overseas checks including a Certificate of Good Conduct and Letter of Professional Standing (teachers only) for people who have lived or worked outside the UK

 A check of professional qualifications relevant to teaching e.g. QTS, NPQH

+Section 128 check for those in a management position*

+* For the purpose of the section 128 check, this would include proprietors, trustees, members and governors (see section 9) and those working in a management position including all senior leaders plus those in middle leadership positions such as heads of departments.

 The SCR must indicate whether particular checks are complete and when each check was carried out.
 It is no longer a requirement to record the name of the person making the checks but we advise still recording their initials.

 Whilst the information provided above is the statutory minimum which must be recorded, schools may choose to also include the following on their SCR:

-Maintained school governor checks – including the enhanced DBS & S128 check

 Receipt of references

 Medical clearance